 At PA GOBBLERS, the turkey serves as a springboard to learn about biology, ecology, habitat and turkey management.
 After field school, armed with knowledge, leadership skills, and the support of Academy staff, students return to their communities to serve as Conservation Ambassadors.

-Below are a few highlights of the PA Gobblers Field School.
+Below are a few highlights of the PA Gobblers field school curriculum.

 Students learn turkey calling techniques from National Wild Turkey Federation staff and volunteers.